abbeylabs/airbyte_sync/README.md

 cd airbyte_sync
 docker-compose up
 ```
-  wait until the server is started on port 8000 (there will be fancy ascii art)
+  Wait until the server is started on port 8000 (there will be some fancy ascii art)

 - In the other shell:
 ```shell